-Alexander consented and so around one o'clock in the morning of 23 March 1801 a group of conspirators backed by soldiers led by General Leo Bennigsen went to Mikhaylovsky Palace where the Tsar had hosted a dinner party.
+Alexander consented and so around one o'clock in the morning of March 23, 1801 a group of conspirators backed by soldiers led by General Leo Bennigsen went to Mikhaylovsky Palace where the Tsar had hosted a dinner party.
 Paul was found cowering in terror behind a screen in his suite.
-The Tsar was beaten and and then throttled to death.
+The Tsar was beaten and then throttled to death.

 One of the conspirators, Count von Pahlen, the military commander of St Petersburg, said of the Tsar's fate: "Making an omelette requires the breaking of eggs."